SKaplanOfficial/Raycast-PromptLab/DEVLOG.md

 - Added setting for prompt length limit
 - Added setting for export location to use when exporting all commands
 - Added previousCommand, previousPrompt, and previousResponse placeholders
+- Added {{youtube:URL}} and {{youtube:searchTerm}} placeholders
+    - Both placeholders will return the transcript of the first matching video result
+    - Transcript text is limited to the configured prompt length limit
 - Fixed allocation error when analyzing images with a dimension < 100px
 - Fixed bug where placeholder replacements were run multiple times
 - Fixed bug where no-view commands would not pop to root view after being run